alexharri/website/posts/move-to-monorepo.md

 ### Problem 1: Bundle size

-When different packages can specify different version of dependencies, multiple version of dependencies may be included in the JS bundle sent to the client.
+When different packages can specify different versions of dependencies, multiple versions of dependencies may be included in the JS bundle sent to the client.
 This can easily go undetected.

 ### Problem 2: Singletons

-A lot of libraries export singletons with shared state, for example the `Router` class in Next.js.
+A lot of libraries export singletons with shared state, for example, the `Router` class in Next.js.

 Singletons imported from such libraries are no longer guaranteed to be singletons globally.
 Each version of the library instantiates and exports its own singletons.
 This leads to very tricky bugs.